-Negative factors - Pressure on the ratings could arise if there are any operational or financial challenges on account of the ongoing litigations.
-Further, pressure on sales volumes or realisations, resulting in a considerable decline in cash accruals, or www.icra.in elongation of the working capital cycle, leading to a Total Debt/OPBDITA of more than 1.0 times on a sustained basis, could result in ratings downgrade.
+Negative factors - Pressure on the ratings could arise if there are any operational or financial challenges on account of the ongoing litigations against the company/promoters.
+Further, pressure on sales volumes or realisations, resulting in a considerable decline in cash accruals, or an elongation of the working capital cycle, leading to Total Debt/OPBDITA of more than 1.0 times on a sustained basis, could result in a downgrade of ratings.